The Assessment of Environmental Impacts

 Initial Screening

-Within the Study Area, the Project Team has identified 24 stream or river locations that may be navigable.
+Within the Highway 413 Route, the Project Team has identified 24 stream or river locations that may be navigable.

 As part of the assessment to initially determine the navigability of the watercourses crossing the proposed Highway 413, Hwy 410 and Hwy 427 extensions, fluvial geomorphic data (channel definition, hydraulic flow regime, and channel dimensions) were used to set the criteria for this initial assessment.
 This initial screening assessment is based on a previous navigable waters requirement that a channel must be at least 3.00 m wide and about 0.30 m deep across the channel.